South End Project on the Colville National Forest

 South End Project - a wrong headed decision

-- Since the South End Project legalizes some trails that were illegally built by ATV users, it rewards bad behavior, which we think encourages additional illegal trail construction elsewhere across the Colville National Forest.
+- It’s unfair: Because the South End Project legitimizes trails that were illegally built by ORV users, it rewards the bad behavior and encourages additional illegal trail construction elsewhere in the Colville National Forest.
+This sends exactly the wrong message.